waltercostamb/waltercostamb.github.io/_posts/2020-04-07-data-analysis-python.md

  applied for your problem.
 After making sure machine learning is a good idea, then you can plan your experiments.
 Carefully choose your variables and start with the most simple methods first, like PCA or linear regression.
 Afterwards go to logistic regression, support vector machines and random forest.
-Although the more charming method nowadays is neural networks (hello tensor flow!), it is only appropriate for problems with lots and lots of training data.
+Although the more charming method nowadays is neural networks (hello [tensor flow](https://blog.oursky.com/2018/02/14/tensorflow-business-applications-ai-hong-kong/)!), it is only appropriate for problems with lots and lots of training data.

- Most important of all, don't loose sight of your initial question and start with the basics.
+ Most important of all, don't loose sight of your initial question, start with the basics and be mindful of the consequences of making your work available to the public.
 There are lots of interesting data available that you can play with.
 After reading some chapters, you will start feeling you can already code, so create a small project for yourself.
+I would stay clear of any sensitive data (like corona) in case you want to make your project public, say in GITHub, but if you want to do it, just keep your project private.
  Create a python notebook and keep track of your progress.
 I recommend defining a subject you like and searching for it on repositories like [kaggle](https://www.kaggle.com/).
 I found the data for my big data and statistics project in kaggle.
-It was actually fun doing these small projects.
+It was actually fun and fullfilling doing these small projects.

 I hope you enjoyed reading this, and that it was useful for you.
 If you would like to read more posts like this, feel free to [contact me](https://waltercostamb.github.io/).